Google Workspace AI Productivity System (2026): Gmail, Docs, Drive Workflow

 3) Convert actions to schedule (5 minutes)

-Weekly review routine
+Weekly review

-Once a week, run this checklist:
+Once a week I run this checklist:

-• Which thread types consumed most time?
+• Which thread types ate the most time?

-• Which docs required heavy rewriting?
+• Which docs needed heavy rewriting?

 • Which tasks slipped repeatedly?

-Then update prompt templates accordingly.
+Then I update my prompt templates accordingly.

 Prompt templates that work